The Kansas City Chiefs will play the San Francisco 49ers in the Super Bowl

 The Kansas City Chiefs will play the San Francisco 49ers in the Super Bowl after each won in their respective conferences on Sunday.

-The matchup features a David vs. Goliath story of quarterbacks, with 49ers rookie Brock Purdy up against two-time Super Bowl champ Patrick Mahomes on the Chiefs.
+The matchup features a David vs. Goliath story of quarterbacks, with 49ers' Brock Purdy — picked last in the 2022 draft — up against two-time Super Bowl champ Patrick Mahomes on the Chiefs.

 It's the Chiefs' fourth trip to the Bowl in the past five seasons, giving the defending champions a chance to be the first team to win consecutive Super Bowl championships since the New England Patriots did it almost two decades ago.
 The Chiefs have won three Super Bowls.